Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/vSphere/vcsa-cert-replace-procedures/vcsa-cert-replace-procedures.md

 4. **Service restart prompt:**
    Answer "N" (default) to "Restart VMware services [N]: " prompt, if succeeded or failed.

-5. **Check logs for errors after vCert.py runs:**
+5. **Check logs for errors after vCert.py runs (optional, for extra caution):**
    - Review `/var/log/vmware/vmcad/` and `/var/log/vmware/vmware/sso/` for signs of certificate renewal problems.
    - Check the own log files of vCert.py.
 Official Web document say (extract);
-     > The script will create `/var/log/vmware/vCert/vCert.log` (which will be included in a support bundle), and a directory in /root/vCert-master with the name format YYYYMMDD, which will include several sub-directories for staging, backups, etc. Other than certificate backup files, the temporary files are deleted when the vCert tool exits.
+     > The script will create `/var/log/vmware/vCert/vCert.log` (which will be included in a support bundle), and a directory in `/root/vCert-master` with the name format 'YYYYMMDD', which will include several sub-directories for staging, backups, etc. Other than certificate backup files, the temporary files are deleted when the vCert tool exits.

 6. **Post-renewal verification and service restart:**
    - If the recreation of certificates was successful, choose "8.
 Restart services" in the main menu.
 (This will take some time.)